 According to this article: “The term hacker was accepted as a positive label slapped onto computer gurus who could push computer systems beyond the defined limits.
 Hackers emerged out of the artificial intelligence labs at MIT in the 1960s.
-A network known as ARPANET was founded by the Department of Defense as a means to link government offices.
-In time, ARPANET evolved into what is today known as the Internet.”
+The Department of Defense founded ARPANET as a means to link government offices.
+ARPANET evolved into what is known today as the Internet.”

 But later, as technology merged with counter-culture, hacking became an avenue for breaking the law.
 “In the 1970s, “Captain Crunch” devised a way to make free long distance calls and groups of phone hackers, later dubbed ‘phreakers‘ emerged.”
 Kevin Mitnick broke into his first major computer system in 1979, when he penetrated the Ark, the computer system Digital Equipment Corporation (DEC) used for developing their RSTS/E operating system software.

-During that period of time, hacking wasn’t necessarily considered a bad thing.
-In fact, some viewed hacking as ‘ a kind of sportive, but very effective, debugging that was often repeated in the evolution of APL systems.’
-However, like punk culture, hacking culture started to take on a life of its own, simultaneously creating and feeding off its own public perception.
-Books like ‘Neuromancer’ envinced this brilliant future in which hacking was a method of fighting back against the faceless dystopia.
+Like punk culture, hacking took on a life of its own, creating and feeding off its own public perception.
+Books like ‘Neuromancer’ evinced a brilliant future, where hacking was a weapon against the faceless dystopia.
 ‘War Games’ thrilled kids and terrified adults – what if a teenager could accidentally start a nuclear war from his bedroom?

 Through the Eighties, hacking continued to grow and change.
 Hackers broke into places like the Los Alamos National Laboratory and Manhattan’s Memorial Sloan-Kettering Cancer Center.
 Another hacker broke into AT&T’s billing systems and changed telephone rates to mess with people’s telephone bills.
 The hacking club Cult of the Dead Cow formed in Lubbock, Texas.
 One of its members later on got into politics; his name is Beto O’Rourke.

 Hackers themselves were often the cause of negative publicity.
 For example, one hacker in Hanover, Germany perpetrated a computer break-in to steal military secrets and sell them to the KGB.
-He wasn’t successful, but the year-long odyssey of his break-in, and the computer programmer who found him and eventually got the government to do something about this helped change how the United States views and handles cyberwarfare.
+He wasn’t successful.
+However, his break-in, and the computer programmer who found him changed how the United States views and handles cyberwarfare.
 You can read about what happened in a book called ‘The Cuckoo’s Egg.’
 I have a first-edition copy of the book on my bookshelf. 🙂

 This list is by no means comprehensive – there are hundreds, perhaps thousands of things that happened in those fifty years that led to the current state of hacking and hacker culture.
 I’m going to pause here and take up the rest of the story in Part Two.
 Stay tuned!